Alexander89/rust-tello/README.md

 -   `state_receiver: Receiver<CommandModeState>`: parsed incoming state packages from the drone
 -   `video_receiver: Receiver<Vec<u8>>`: video frames (h264) from the drone
--   `position: Position` odometer data for your movements. (turn is not implemented and will give you wrong data)
+-   `odometry: Odometry` odometer data for your movements.

 ### Example